ByteCatch-Games/Textemon-game-/README.md

 - Description

 # 🦄 Upcoming Features
-`model-repo` has all the potentials to grow further.
+`Textemon` has all the potentials to grow further.
 Here are some of the upcoming features planned(not in any order),

 - ✔️ add SQLite to save progress.
 - ✔️ add Playsound for effects of sound in battle, picking of pokemon, etc.